foliant-docs/foliantcontrib.aglio/README.md

 [![](https://img.shields.io/pypi/v/foliantcontrib.aglio.svg)](https://pypi.org/project/foliantcontrib.aglio/)

 # Aglio Backend for Foliant

 Aglio backend generates API documentation from [API Blueprint](https://apiblueprint.org/) using [aglio renderer](https://github.com/danielgtaylor/aglio).

 This backend operates the `site` target.

 > Note, that aglio is designed to render API Blueprint documents.
-Blueprint syntax is very close to that of Markdown and you may be tempted to use this backend as a general purpose static site generator, which may work in some cases, but is not guaranteed to work in all of them.
+Blueprint syntax is very close to that of Markdown and you may be tempted to use this backend as a general purpose static site generator.
+It may work in some cases, but is not guaranteed to work in all of them.

 ## Installation